-- Explores contemporary themes including toxic workplaces, power dynamics, spirituality, consumerism, social media, navigating relationships, and the tension between making money and finding genuine meaning in life - Fun, fresh, and accessible, with a prestigious floristry business as the backdrop - Camille's boss, Holly, is a vivid character whose whims and volatility will be familiar to anyone who has worked under a toxic, manipulative boss - Addresses the modern-day nightmare of a long commute without one's smartphone, with wit and thoughful commentary on our internet-addled lives 'Soul medicine for the smartphone weary.
+- Explores contemporary themes including toxic workplaces, power dynamics, spirituality, consumerism, social media, navigating relationships, and the tension between making money and finding genuine meaning in life - Fun, fresh, and accessible, with a prestigious floristry business as the backdrop - Camille's boss, Holly, is a vivid character whose whims and volatility will be familiar to anyone who has worked under a toxic, manipulative boss - Addresses the modern-day nightmare of a long commute without one's smartphone, with wit and thoughful commentary on our internet-addled lives 6Ryan has great control over the rhythm and momentum of the short chapters through which it progresses, which makes the ever-increasing pressure on Camille all the more palpable ... a visceral and sensual novel that is very much concerned with what it means to be a body in the world, and the ways in which we might attend to its pleasures and demands ... deliciously funny - mostly because of Camille's sharp, wry wit, which is always tempered by her slight awkwardness - and deeply empathetic.
+A distinctive, assured work.'
+Fiona Wright, The Saturday Paper 'Soul medicine for the smartphone weary.
 Modern-day fears and eternal longings are fashioned into an astonishing, one-of-a-kind literary bouquet.
 Timely.
 Unflinching.
 Life-affirming.
 Brilliant.'
-Matthew Quick, New York Times bestselling author of Silver Linings Playbook Praise for A Room Called Earth 'A delicious slice of life on the spectrum ... rather than pandering to a pathologised external gaze, Ryan's narrator evokes how many autistic people see ourselves: the normal ones in a sea of non-autistic weirdos.'
-Naoise Dolan, The Irish Times 'Offers a strikingly unique look at intimacy, identity, and time itself.
-From now on I want every novel to be this fiercely authentic, this assured, this untethered from the status quo.
-Madeleine Ryan is a wholly original writer; this debut announces a tremendous talent.'
-Kimberly King Parsons, author of Black Light Luke Horton Time Together
+Matthew Quick, New York Times bestselling author of Silver Linings Playbook ' ... an easy, addictive read about womanhood, relationships, social media, and body image ...
+Ryan speaks to the reader in a way that makes you feel seen, heard, and truly understood.'
+Aurelia Orr, Readings Luke Horton

-LITERARY FICTION March 2025 288pp First pages available Rights held: World LUKE HORTON's writing has appeared in various publications, including The Guardian, The Saturday Paper, and The Australian, and was shortlisted for the Viva La Novella prize.
+LITERARY FICTION March 2025 288pp Rights held: World LUKE HORTON's writing has appeared in various publications, including The Guardian, The Saturday Paper, and The Australian, and was shortlisted for the Viva La Novella prize.
 The former editor of The Lifted Brow Review of Books, he currently teaches creative writing at RMIT, and is a member of acclaimed indie-rock band Love of Diagrams.
 His debut novel, The Fogging, was highly commended for the Victorian Premier's Award for an Unpublished Manuscript in 2019.
 Once they were just them.
 Now they're forty-something and there's kids.
 Whose time is this?